oracle/olcut/README.md

 which can be used to insert a description of the options contained in the class for use in the usage statement.

+A valid Options object must form a tree of Options, where no option has the same character or long name as any other.
+The option long name must not include whitespace, or start with '-' or '@', and the character must be printable and not be '-' or whitespace.

 ### Overriding configurable fields

 Overriding configurable fields and global properties has a specific syntax.
 Each